 Sure, the reasons why they are such will vary, but for myself, most are so because of this being my first time to see them live.
 That is why my first shot at this series just has to take a look at one of the acts I am MOST stoked to see: ZED!!!

-That album, and the band – Peter Sattari (Guitar / Vocals), Greg Lopez (Guitar), Mark Aceves (Bass) and Rich Harris (Drums) – serve a heaping helping of riff-driven rocking that is so hard, it’s teetering on metal.
+That album, and the band – Peter Sattari (Guitar / Vocals), Greg Lopez (Guitar), Mark Aceves (Bass), and Rich Harris (Drums) – serves a heaping helping of riff-driven rocking that is so hard, it’s teetering on metal.
 One that none other than Juan Urteaga (A Band Of Orcs, Heathen, Skinlab, etc.) helped to capture by mixing and mastering this album.

-This is why ZED are near the top of my own personal list of acts that I am beyond ecstatic about seeing live for my first time at Maryland Doom Fest 2018.
+This is why ZED is near the top of my own personal list of acts that I am beyond ecstatic about seeing live for my first time at Maryland Doom Fest 2018.